fChristenson/how-to-fail/readme.md

 When third parties depend on our API their system may expect that we use consistent errors.

 ### Error return value vs throw

+A common strategy for dealing with errors is to throw an error or return a "error value".
+Some claim that you should never return a error value and always throw.
+Some claim that you should always return a error value to avoid crashing the system.

+I claim that it depends.

 ### Empty return value vs null